erlang/erlang-org/README.md

 README file in each of those folders that describe the mandatory front matter for each item.

+The markdown dialect used is [github flavored markdown](https://github.github.com/gfm/).

 There are also two yaml data files that contain the [documentation] and [community] links.

 [News]: /_news/README.md